pranavk/little-lang/README.md

 You can do:

 `ctest` to run the tests.
-Tests assume that passing-tests/ and failing-tests/ directory are one level up than the root directory (this is for my own convenience)

 ## Compiling and executing .lil files

-You have a file, `lil.lil`.
+Say you have a file, `lil.lil`.
 You compile it to LLVM IR like follows:

 `./lilang lil.lil --print-ir=a.bc`